 MIT is committed to working with others to bring knowledge to bear on the world’s greatest challenges.
 MISTI supports MIT’s educational mission by creating hands-on, international learning experiences for MIT students that are related to their course of study and bolsters the Institute’s research mission by promoting collaborations between MIT faculty members and their counterparts abroad.
 In this spirit MIT PeaceTech Initiative, a program within MISTI, offers MIT students and participants from around the world the opportuntiy to learn about entrepreneurship, science and technology and its capacity to support and spark peace-building activities around the world.
-This comprehensive program is a partnership between MISTI and the Peacetech Lab.

 MIT PeaceTech Initiative

 - Trains MIT students to be global leaders and supports MIT faculty to be collaborators, in the area of PeaceTech.